onenko/javananolib/NanoArgsParser.md

 - being used only once during an application start, this parser object is NOT reusable;
 - when created, it is equipped with an array of possible options descriptions;
-- an option can be boolean (flag), or having a value, required or optional (with default value);
+- an option can be boolean (flag), or having a string value, default can be specified;
 - options are marked with dash '-' sign;
 - after the parsing of argv array, all the options and their values are extracted from the array;
 - values and states of options are placed in the option descriptions;